 See our RV lithium battery and power system

-If you caught our Ultimate RV Makeover Series, you would have learned all about our RV power and off-grid system in episode 5 and how we used it to power our entire off-grid RV renovation.
+If you caught our Ultimate RV Makeover Series, you would have learned all about our RV power and off-grid system in episode 5.
+We used it to power our entire off-grid RV renovation.
 In the article and video, I go into detail, explaining the benefits of lithium batteries, and why we decided to install them in our motorhome.
 I also talk about all the elements of our off-grid system, how it works, and what we’ve been able to do with it.

 GOT COMMENTS OR QUESTIONS?